Developing JS Applications with AIoT-IDE

 # Installing AIoT-IDE

-If you encounter this issue, follow these steps:
+If you encounter such issues, follow these steps:

-3. Press Enter, enter your password, and then run the program again.
+- Press Enter, enter your password, and then execute the program.

 Example 1